anombyte93/student_privesc/student_privesc_template.md

 ---

-### 🔹 6.
-Submit Your Work
-- Go to your GitHub profile and find your forked repo
-- Confirm your `walkthrough-YOURNAME.md` is visible
-- Copy the repo URL and submit it as your lab report

----

 ## 💡 Why This Is Important
 - ✅ GitHub is how professionals document, collaborate, and version-control projects
 - ✅ Submitting work this way shows you're job-ready